Federated Learning over Wireless Device-to-Device Networks: Algorithms and Convergence Analysis: Digital and Analog Transmission Protocols

 \subsection{Analog Transmission}

 With analog transmission, devices directly transmit their respective updated parameters by mapping analog signals to channel uses, without the need for digitization.
-As studied in \cite{zhu20broadband,liu20AirComp}, in addition to broadcast as in digital transmission, it is also useful to schedule all devices that share a common neighbor for simultaneous transmission in order to enable AirComp.
-The considered class of protocols can accommodate any scheduling scheme that, as in \cite{xing20FL}, operates over pairs of consecutive time slots in order to leverage AirComp.
+As studied in \cite{zhu20broadband}, in addition to broadcast as in digital transmission, it is also useful to schedule all devices that share a common neighbor for simultaneous transmission in order to enable AirComp.
+Specifically, time slots required to be scheduled in pairs.
 In the first slot of each pair, one or more center nodes receive a superposition of the signals simultaneously transmitted by all their respective neighbors.
+The center nodes are referred to as AirComp receivers.
 In the second slot, the center nodes serve as broadcast transmitters communicating to all their neighbors.
 The total number $M$ of time slots is thus given by twice as the number $n$ of pairs of time slots, which is specified by the scheduling policy in use.